 South Australian Museum Cultural Tour

-See the ‘Aboriginal Cultures Gallery’ at the South Australian Museum through the lens of a local Aboriginal man.
+Explore the ‘Aboriginal Cultures Gallery’ at the South Australian Museum through the lens of local Aboriginal culture.
 The Gallery showcases the largest collection of Australian Aboriginal antiquities and archival material in the world, with over 3,000 items on display.

 Your local guide takes you on a guided journey back in time.
-He will walk you through the gallery sharing stories about the significance of cultural artefacts, regions, Aboriginal people and culture.
+You will walk through the gallery sharing stories about the significance of cultural artefacts, regions, Aboriginal peoples and cultures.

-Celebrate the cultural achievements of Australia’s Aboriginal people on a guided tour today.
+Celebrate the cultural achievements of Australia’s Aboriginal peoples on a guided tour today.